Am0031/javascript-algorithms/src/mergeSort/README.md

 # Merge sort

-In this activity we will be writing code to create a function that sorts an array using the merge sort method.
+In this activity, the challenge is to create a function that sorts an array using the merge sort method.

 ## Details